gazebosim/gz-sim/tutorials/distributed_simulation.md

 * **--network-role=secondary** - Dictates that the role of this
     participant is a Secondary.
 Capitalization of "secondary" is not important.

-#### Environment variables

-**WARNING:** Environment variables for distributed simulation configuration is deprecated in version 2.x.x of Ignition Gazebo.
-Please use the command-line options instead.

-The primary instance will read several environment variables to dictate its behavior.

-* **IGN_GAZEBO_NETWORK_ROLE=PRIMARY** - Dictates that the role of this
-    participant is a Primary.
-Capitalization of "primary" is not important.
-* **IGN_GAZEBO_NETWORK_SECONDARIES=<N>** - The number of secondaries expected
-    to join.
-Simulation will not begin until **N** secondaries have been discovered.

-The secondary instances will only read the role environment variable

-* **IGN_GAZEBO_NETWORK_ROLE=SECONDARY** - Dictates that the role of this
-    participant is a Secondary.
-Capitalization of "secondary" is not important.

 ### Discovery

 Once the `ign gazebo` instance is started, it will begin a process of